-Here’s a game to play with a grown-up!
+Here’s a game to play with an adult!
 It is a version of a well known game called Nim.

 How do you play?

-Start with the Got It target 23.
-The grown-up chooses a whole number from 1 to 4.
-Then take turns to add a whole number from 1 to 4 to the running total.
-The person who hits the target of 23 wins the game.
+Start with the Got It target $23$.
+The adult chooses a whole number from $1$ to $4$.
+Then take turns to add a whole number from $1$ to $4$ to the running total.
+The person who hits the target of $23$ wins the game.
 Play the game several times, swapping who goes first.
 To change the game, choose a new Got It target or a new range of numbers to add on.

 Can you find a winning strategy?